So you have decided to switch to Linux. Good decision! And if you chose to use Linux Mint, that’s even a better decision.

 I was asked this question several times in the Linux Users Group.
 So, the short answer is no. Dual booting Linux and Windows won’t slow your system in any way.

-The only delay is in boot time that too because you get 10 seconds of buffer time to select between Linux and Windows.
-Once you have booted into either of Linux or Windows, it will work the same as if it is the only OS in the system.
+The only delay is in boot time because you get 10 seconds of buffer time to select between Linux and Windows.
+Once you have booted into either Linux or Windows, it will work the same as if it is the only OS in the system.
 No impact on the usability of your system.
-Dual boot won’t slow down your system.

-Install Linux Mint in dual boot with Windows:
+Install Linux Mint in dual boot with Windows

 Before we proceed to see the procedure to dual boot Linux Mint with Windows, let me give you some optional yet recommended safety instructions:

-• Back up your data: You are going to touch disk partitions.
+- Back up your data: You are going to touch disk partitions.
 Normally, it’s not a big issue but just in case if you touched wrong partition etc, you may lose data.
 So my advice is to back up your important files, documents, music, movies etc to an external disk or cloud, whichever suits you.

 I am not discouraging you.
 I am asking you to be prepared for the worst case scenario.

 I have created a detailed video tutorial on installing Linux Mint alongside Windows 10.
-You can refer to it if you want to see all the steps in even more details.
+You can refer to it if you want to see all the steps in even more detail.
 I also advise you to subscribe to our YouTube channel for more Linux tutorials.

 Follow the steps below to install Linux Mint in dual boot with Windows: